Explosive Ordnance Disposal:

 Recommendations for Executive Action

-Comments: As of September 2015, the Army and Marine Corps have not been able to provide data on the costs associated with supporting their EOD forces.
-The reasons cited for not being able to provide this data include the disparate missions EOD forces have and the differing funding sources for these missions.
+Comments: As of September 2016, the Army and Marine Corps have not been able to provide data on the costs associated with supporting their EOD forces.
 We will hold this recommendation open and continue to follow-up with the Office of the Secretary of Defense to ascertain whether any actions are taken.

 Recommendation: To improve the Army's and Marine Corps' ability to ensure adequate support of their EOD forces within expected budgets, the Secretary of Defense should direct the Secretaries of the Army and the Navy to collect data on costs associated with supporting their current EOD forces.